mpelleau/AbSolute/CONTRIBUTING.md

 # Contributing to AbSolute

 This guide is for anybody who wants to contribute to AbSolute.
-Before all, thank you for working on AbSolute and we encourage you to discuss your project with us to be sure your contributions can eventually be integrated.
+First, thank you for working on AbSolute and we encourage you to discuss your project with us to be sure your contributions can eventually be integrated.

 ### Getting ready